junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 198.
 - 2019-10-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6176-6177; text: CR S6177)
 - 2019-10-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6176-6177; text: CR S6177)
+- 2019-10-28 — Message on Senate action sent to the House.
+- 2019-10-28 — Received in the House.
+- 2019-10-28 — Referred to the Committee on Homeland Security, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-10-28 — Referred to the Committee on Homeland Security, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.